dell/terraform-provider-powerscale/docs/resources/adsprovider.md

 - `scope` (String) When specified as 'effective', or not specified, all fields are returned.
 When specified as 'user', only fields with non-default values are shown.
 When specified as 'default', the original values are returned.
 - `server_retry_limit` (Number) The number of retries attempted when a call to Active Directory fails due to network error.
 - `sfu_support` (String) Specifies whether to support RFC 2307 attributes on ADS domain controllers.
-- `spns` (List of String) Currently configured SPNs.
+- `spns` (Set of String) Currently configured SPNs.
 - `store_sfu_mappings` (Boolean) Stores SFU mappings permanently in the ID mapper.
-- `unfindable_groups` (List of String) Specifies groups that cannot be resolved by the provider.
+- `unfindable_groups` (Set of String) Specifies groups that cannot be resolved by the provider.
-- `unfindable_users` (List of String) Specifies users that cannot be resolved by the provider.
+- `unfindable_users` (Set of String) Specifies users that cannot be resolved by the provider.

 ### Read-Only